writeblankspace/theblankspace/content/posts/about.md

 Read on if you'd like to learn more about...

-### ...yours truly, a.k.a. me
+### ...yours truly (me)

-Heyy I usually go about the username writeblankspace (seemed a really cool username, like "write" and then a blank space where I could write stuff — also Blank Space teehee) but you might find that I tend to change my display name.
-I like being anonymous 'cause why not?
-It feels nicer.
+I usually go about the username writeblankspace (seemed a really cool username, like "write" and then a blank space where I could write stuff — also Blank Space because yeah) but you might find that I tend to change my display name.
+I like staying anonymous online.

 I'm interested in a ton of things.
-I like music, programming, and the visual arts.
-I often end up in rabbit holes about mythology, linguistics or personality stuff (like personality taxonomies, such as 16personalities, cognitive functions and SortingHatChats).
-You can say I'm a Jack of all trades, master of none - but better than master of one (hopefully!).
-Oh... and Taylor Swift.
-A lot of Taylor Swift.
-And some other artists too...
+I like music and tech.
+I often end up in rabbit holes about mythology, linguistics or such.

-Anyways, stuff tends to be unhinged around here.
-Unhinged or I would give you so much info your brain will just shut down.
-Like I like to say: don't say I didn't warn ya.

-When I'm not unhinged nor infodumping nor ranting or whatever, I'm just bored.
-A bored 2007 girlie.
-Can you blame me?

-I speak English (mainly) and Tagalog (natively) but you might see me trying out some French because iGCSEs.
+My current obsession changes a lot, but I find myself falling back to the same hobbies every so often.

+As said by a wise woman once, "Embrace the cringe".
+I'd like to think that I'm *embracing the cringe*.
+That might lead to a lot of unhingedness, but in a world that craves perfection (and, in that quest to perfection, misses the entire point), who needs hinges?
+Be what you are.

+My main language is English, but my native tongue is Tagalog.
+Most (if not all) of the posts on this site are most likely going to be in English.

 ### ...the website

 This website is a lovely place where my brain cells go to rest.
-It was made with GoHugo and the produced website is static.
+It was made with [Hugo](https://gohugo.io), an amazing static site generator.

+The contents and the design of this website are written entirely by me.

 The main things I want to achieve with this website:

-1. **Function**.
-It has to show all my posts.
-That's done.
-2. **No bloat**.
-I am someone who prefers aesthetics over certain things, but why not be aesthetic *and* effective?
-I tried my best to make sure the CSS stays simple and not too ambitious.
-The fonts I use here are your locally-stored fonts (check your browser's font settings).
-Also, I don't wish to add any JavaScript on here.
-Probably never will.
-At least I don't have to pretend I know how that works.
-3. **Looks *me***.
-I like this thing to reflect *me*.
-I like the minimal post list that doesn't need super fancy marquees or whatever.
-I like being able to do all of the above.
+- **Functionality**: This website is functional and shows all its posts.
+Yay.
+- **No bloat**: I was quite inspired by the [mfing website](https://motherfuckingwebsite.com/).
+Websites are responsive and actually quite beautiful by default.
+Why change that?
+While I'm not ditching CSS altogether, I aim to stick to the defaults as much as possible and add my own design elements where it improves the look and feel.
+- **Accessibility**: There are little things anybody could do to make a website more accessible, whether it's to those with visual impairments, slow internet connection, or whatever.
+- **Personalisation**: I [once waxed poetic](../why-i-made-a-website) on how your personal website was a manifestation of yourself, made with your heart and soul.
+That rings true for me on here.
+All elements of this websie feel like *me*.

-Wanna see the source code of the website?
-Head to its [GitHub page](https://github.com/writeblankspace/theblankspace).
+The source code of this website is available on its [GitHub page](https://github.com/writeblankspace/theblankspace).
 If there are any issues, go ahead and make some.
 Take heed: I may not see it for the next 6 months.
 Or ever.
-Y'know, so you're aware.
-If you wanna look at the code, even use it, go ahead.
-I hope you like spaghetti — the sweet kind, mind, 'cause I'm Filipino.
+Y'know, just so you're aware.

 ### ...whatever else

-I dunno I think you got the gist of it.
-And really if you wanna know more about me or this website, I suggest you just go around and see stuff for yourself.
-I change all the time — I like to say I'm like the weather, and I've heard that a nice adjective for myself is 'mercurial' (I'll leave you to Google that, but I like it because it's a word used in *illicit affairs* by none other than T. A. Swift).
-This website will reflect that, maybe.
-Or it will be lost in time in the depths of my filesystem or my GitHub repos or later become data lost in the years since technology... uh, I mean it will just be lost in time.
-No need to dystopian stuff rn.

-Baiiii.
-Or not.
-Keep scrolling, if you wish.
-Or not.
+That's essentially all I can tell you about myself and this website without going off on a tangent.
+If you would like to go down those tangents, view my [posts](/posts/)!

+**EDIT 28 Jul 2024: so I edited this page a little bit to reflect my current self.
+Forgive me if the language seems kind of 'off' because right now you're seeing two different phases of me on a single page.
+I did say *embrace the cringe* but some parts were just so cringy I had to lop them off.
+They're immortalised in the older git versions though!**